JessieChiu1/Misfit_Client/README.md

 - `next` - this is the react framework we are using
 - `@fluentui/react-components` - UI component library for styling my components
 - `@fluentui/react-icons` - common UI icon library for styling
+- `@tiptap/starter-kit` - rich text editor that translate the textarea to HTML text to be stored.
+    - more extension related to tiptap can be added

 ## Running the files:
 1. `npm run dev`